-- 4.9 All staff should be aware that students or apprentices can abuse each other (often referred to as peer-on-peer abuse).
-This is most likely to include, but may not be limited to: - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments e.g., making lewd comments or sexualised remarks about a person's clothes or appearance, using sexualised names etc. - physical behaviours e.g., deliberately brushing against someone, interfering with clothing, displaying pictures, drawings or photos of a sexual nature - up skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm

-- online harassment e.g., non-consensual sharing of images and videos, unwanted sexualised comments and messages and sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals. - 4.9.1 Child-on-Child abuse (Peer-on-Peer abuse) tends to be more prevalent amongst boys than girls and often manifests itself differently.
+- All staff should be aware that students or apprentices can abuse each other (often referred to as peer-on-peer abuse).
+This is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or engage in sexual activity with a third party - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth-produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress, or alarm and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - Child-on-child abuse (Peer-on-Peer abuse) tends to be more prevalent amongst boys than girls and often manifests itself differently.
 For example, girls seem to be at greater risk of sexual assault and/or exploitation, whereas boys seem to be at greater risk of physical gang-related violence and serious youth violence. - 4.9.2 Sexual violence and sexual harassment can occur between students of any age and sex.
-However, staff should be aware that some groups are at greater risks than others.
+However, staff should be aware that some groups are at greater risk than others.
 SEND or LGBT students and apprentices are more likely to be victims of these types of abuse. - 4.10 All staff should be aware of indicators, which may signal that a student or an apprentice is at risk from or are involved with serious violent crime.
-These may include: - increased absence from College - a change in friendships or relationships with older individuals or groups - a significant decline in performance - signs of self-harm or a significant change in wellbeing - signs of assault or unexplained injuries - unexplained gifts or new possessions could also indicate that students/apprentices have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 4.11 All staff need to be aware that mental health problems can, in some cases, be an indicator that a student or apprentice has suffered or is at risk of suffering abuse, neglect or exploitation. - 4.12 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these experiences can impact on a student's or apprentice's mental health, behaviour and education. - 4.13 Staff should not attempt to make a diagnosis of a mental health problem.
+These may include: - increased absence from College - a change in friendships or relationships with older individuals or groups - a significant decline in performance - signs of self-harm or a significant change in wellbeing - signs of assault or unexplained injuries

+- unexplained gifts or new possessions could also indicate that students/apprentices have been approached by, or are involved with, individuals associated with criminal networks or gangs. - 4.11 All staff need to be aware that mental health problems can, in some cases, be an indicator that a student or apprentice has suffered or is at risk of suffering abuse, neglect or exploitation. - 4.12 Where children have suffered abuse, neglect, exploitation, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these experiences can impact a student's or apprentice's mental health, behaviour, and education. - 4.13 Staff should not attempt to diagnose a mental health problem.
 If staff identify a student or apprentice whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one, they should discuss their concerns with the Safeguarding Team.